The Diamond (Richmond, Virginia): History

 The new team announced on October 2, 2009, that they were going to spend $1.5 million on renovations to the ballpark and the RMA gave an additional $75,000 for upgrades.
 On October 28, 2009, the Richmond Flying Squirrels started renovations on the Diamond.
 They tore out aluminum benches and started to replace them with 3,200 dark green seats with cup holders.
 There are now 6,200 seats in the lower level.
 A new larger sized store was built for the Squirrels.
 Extensive gutting and remodeling of the offices and new indoor batting cages are parts of the renovation plan as well.
 For 2011, the scoreboard was enhanced and two new party decks were built in the upper level.

 Ownership of The Diamond was transferred from the Richmond Metropolitan Authority to the city of Richmond in 2014.

-Ahead of the 2020 season, and in consultation with the San Francisco Giants and VCU Baseball, the Flying Squirrels are reducing outfield distances at the Diamond from 8 to 10 feet from left center field around to right center field.
-Exact distances are yet to be determined.
-Distances up the foul lines will remain the same.
+Ahead of the 2020 season, and in consultation with the San Francisco Giants and VCU Baseball, the Flying Squirrels reduced outfield distances at the Diamond from 8 to 10 feet from left center field around to right center field.
+Distances up the foul lines will remained the same.

 On September 14, 2025, the Flying Squirrels played their final game at The Diamond, losing to the Hartford Yard Goats 5–2 in the tenth inning in front of a sellout crowd.

+On May 16, 2026, VCU Baseball played their final game at The Diamond, beating Davidson 12-9 on a walk-off home run.

 Other events

 The venue hosted the 1987 and 1988 Colonial Athletic Association baseball tournaments, won by East Carolina and George Mason, respectively.

 The ballpark hosted the 1992 Triple-A All-Star Game.
 The team of American League-affiliated All-Stars defeated the team of National League-affiliated All-Stars, 2–1.

 The Diamond also hosted the 2019 Eastern League All-Star Game before 9,560 fans, the largest crowd in the game's history.

-The ballpark is also home to Virginia Commonwealth University's Rams baseball team.
-VCU hosts Atlantic 10 and regional teams at the Diamond.

 The venue was to host the 2020 Atlantic 10 Conference baseball tournament, which was cancelled due to the COVID-19 pandemic.

-In 2025, The Firefighters hosted their first game at the Diamond facing the Texas Tailgaters of Banana Ball.
+In June 2025, The Firefighters of the Banana Ball League played two games at the Diamond against the Texas Tailgaters.
+In 2026 the Firefighters returned to play games at CarMax park.

 Replacement

-The Flying Squirrels and VCU will be leaving The Diamond in 2026 and will begin playing home games at the new CarMax Park.
+Construction began on CarMax Park in August 2024 in a lot directly adjacent to the Diamond.
+It opened for the start of the Flying Squirrels' 2026 season.
+VCU played a final season at The Diamond in 2026 and will move into CarMax Park in 2027.

+CarMax Park was designed as a replacement for The Diamond which is scheduled to be razed and redeveloped as part of a 67-acre mixed-use development including apartments, hotels, restaurants, retail stores, and green space.